How to get off emergency tax

 Emergency tax rates will be applied to your pay by your employer where:

 If you have worked in Ireland previously, you must provide your employer with your PPSN.
-If you do not have a PPSN, contact the Department of Employment Affairs and Social Protection (DEASP) to get one.
+If you do not have a PPSN, contact the Department of Social Protection (DSP) to get one.

 When your employer has your PPSN, they can then request a Revenue Payroll Notification (RPN).
 This will show your total tax credits, tax rate band and USC rate band.
 Your employer can then make the correct tax deductions from your pay and take you off emergency tax.
 If appropriate, your employer may also refund any tax or USC that was over-deducted.